khairul3/BISINDO-Sign-Language-Recognition/README.md

 - Create a collection by writing the collection id according to the data collection that you want will be entered.
 - Add Document and input document id or can select auto id
-- -Add field and enter field name, field type, and field value.
+- Add field and enter field name, field type, and field value.
 For field value "image" Enter the public access link for the uploaded image/gif file in Cloud Storage.